 Configuring use of a fast BLAS¶

-Enable OpenBLAS on your Linux system by following Section A.3 of the R Installation and Administration Manual.
+For Linux, enable OpenBLAS by following Section A.3 of the R Installation and Administration Manual.

 If you install numpy using Conda or Mamba, numpy will generally use